HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

   - There is no common process describing how the community reviews and approves submitted proposals.

-  - There is no formal assistance to guide a contributor through the RFC process.
+  - There is no formal assistance to guide a contributor through the process.

 - New community members experience difficulties when _onboarding_.
 There is no curated repository of up-to-date design documents to assist with learning about the software.